firebolt-db/godocs/docs/Guides/loading-data/working-with-external-tables.md

 ---
 layout: default
-title: Working with external tables
+title: Work with external tables
 description: Understand the role of external tables when loading data into Firebolt, and learn how to configure them to connect to your data lake.
 nav_order: 1
 grand_parent: Guides
 parent: Loading data
 ---

-# Working with external tables
+# Work with external tables

 Loading data into Firebolt is done using *external tables*.
 External tables are different from [fact and dimension tables](../working-with-tables.md).
 Firebolt uses an external table as a connector to your data source.
 No data is stored in Firebolt.